thelloin/project_Twisc/README.md

 # A project done for the course [TDP005](https://www.ida.liu.se/~TDP005/)
 Started 2014-11 and ended 2014-12
 Techniques used: C++, SDL2, Git
 IDE used: Eclipse

 ## Twisc - The Wall is Coming

 #### Player controls
 A and D: Walk left or right
 W : Jump
 Space(while walking): Use the ability "Dash", kills enemies and bullets.
 	You die if you dash into walls, use it wisely.
 P : Paus the game
 ESC : Paus and open paus menu
 Up and Down arrow : Move in menu
 Enter : Execute selection in menu

 #### Requirements
 Make sure you have following installed on your system.
 -libsdl2-dev
 -libsdl2-image-dev
 -libsdl2-mixer

 #### Installation
-1: Clone from git repository type in : git clone git@github.com:thelloin/project_Twisc.git
+1: Clone from git repository type in: git clone git@github.com:thelloin/project_Twisc.git

 2:
  To compile using make in terminal.